mgmt-sa-tiger-team/sap-hana-workshop/provisioner/README.md

 # automatically installs Tower to control node
 towerinstall: true

-# if set to true, this will install sap for each student in advance
+## option 1 - Red Hat Satellite
+## if you want to use satellite specify it by FQDN here, make sure it's accessible by
+## student nodes, has the appropriate content, content views, subscriptions and activation
+## keys.
+Leaving this undefined will cause the playbook to register the RHEL VMs to RHSM
+# satellite_host:

+## organization name in satellite
+# satellite_org_id:

+## activation keys for SAP systems for your satellite environment
+# satellite_sap_activation_keys:
+#   s4app: SAP S4 Server
+#   hana: SAP HANA Server

+## option 2 - RHN
+## alternatively specify rhn credentials to register with RHSM, Satellite will not use these
+## values, it relies on activation keys
+# rhn_username:
+# rhn_password:
+# rhn_subscription: subscription name

+## setting sapinstall to true will cause the playbook to run Labs 1 & 2 automatically
+## to reduce the duration of the workshop and allow for more "cooking show" experience
 sapinstall: false

-## if you want to use satellite specify here, make sure it's accessible by student nodes
-# satellite_host: X.X.X.X

-## alternatively specify rhn credentials to register with RHN
-rhn_username: abc
-rhn_password: somepassword
-rhn_subscription: subscription name

 ```

 If you want to license Ansible Tower you must copy a license called tower_license.json into this directory.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).